Ensono/amido.github.io/docs/index.md

 ### Amido Stacks Webapp

 The entire project is built around the generation of a completely useable scaffolding to get project teams started, quicker.
-The showcase of a react app, either SSR or CSR being deployed into an existing or brand new K8s cluster - depending on the choices that were made during the bootstrap CLI process.
+The showcase of a react app, either SSR or CSR being deployed into an existing or brand new Kubernetes cluster - depending on the choices that were made during the bootstrap CLI process.

 More details around the internal layout and how to contribute and extend the CLI process can be found at *[monorepo](./monorepo.md)*.